knative-extensions/net-istio/DEVELOPMENT.md

-This doc explains how to setup a development environment so you can get started [contributing](https://github.com/knative/docs/blob/master/community/CONTRIBUTING.md) to Knative `sample-controller`.
+This doc explains how to setup a development environment so you can get started [contributing](https://github.com/knative/docs/blob/master/community/CONTRIBUTING.md) to Knative `net-istio`.
 Also take a look at:

 - [The pull request workflow](https://github.com/knative/docs/blob/master/community/CONTRIBUTING.md#pull-requests)